Jiang-Li/course-tally/README.md

 A Python tool for reading and analyzing course tally data from Excel files.
 This tool helps in analyzing course information by checking for data shape and duplicates.

 ## Features

-- Read and process course tally data from Excel files
+- Read and process course tally data from Excel files (Course Tally.xlsx), which can be downloaded from the course tally BI dashboard
+- Compare and update course information between tally data and Leeds course data
-- Display dataframe shape (rows and columns)
+- Display column mapping between files to identify matched and unmatched fields
+- Clean and standardize data fields like course numbers and days for consistent comparison
-- Check and report duplicate entries
+- Track and report any unmatched courses or data discrepancies

 ## Installation